Guidance for Swimmers

 Q. Can I go skinny dipping?

-A. You are required to wear a tow float, other appropriate swimwear is also recommended.
+A. You are required to wear a tow float, other appropriate swimwear is recommended.

 Q. Can I jump/dive/bomb/backflip into the water?